 If you’ve never heard the term ‘heat-related illness,’ it refers to a series of conditions that people (and pets!) experience due to exposure to high temperatures.

 Heat stroke, the most commonly discussed, is the most severe and deadly.
-But knowing about the other heat-related illnesses can help you treat them and prevent them from getting worse.
+However, knowing about the other heat-related illnesses can help you treat them and prevent them from getting worse.

 Fortunately, if you know what to look for, you can prevent this severe condition.